khakhalin/notes/keywords/tableau.md

 ## Finding latest used value for an id

-In a normal world, you would probably summarize the table, finding the last value of the target field after grouping by id and sorting by data, and then left-joined this summary table back on the full table by id.
+In a normal world (like, in [[pandas]], for example), you would probably summarize the table, finding the last value of the target field after grouping by id and sorting by data, and then left-joined this summary table back on the full table by id.
 Tableau doesn't have normal joins though, but we can emulate this logic with LODs.

 ```
 {FIXED [id]: